imocta/Azure-Certification-Journey/AZ-900/[ICS Exam Cram] - Azure Fundamentals Exam Cram Full Course/Domain 1.3 - Describe Cloud Service Types.md

-* ***Important distinction**: Cloud Deployment and Cloud Services.
-Cloud deployment would be the Location and Ownership of each model provides.
-Hybrid, Private and Public, would be Deployment Models, where as Iaas, Saas and Paas are the Service Model, managing the tech stack.*
+* *There is a distinction between Cloud Deployment and Cloud Services.
+Cloud deployment would be the Location and Ownership that each model provides.
+Hybrid, Private and Public, would be Deployment Models, where as Iaas, Saas and Paas are the Service Model, managing the tech stack.**